deepshiksharma/vae-mnist/README.md

 - $\sigma_j^2$ is the variance of latent distribution for dimension $j$

 <br> Note: The VAE training objective is derived by maximizing the <b>Evidence Lower Bound (ELBO)</b> on the data log-likelihood.
-In practice, this reduces to minimizing the sum of reconstruction loss (BCE) and the KL divergence, as described above.
+In practice, this reduces to minimizing the sum of the reconstruction loss (BCE), and the KL divergence, as described above.

 ---